 When you create an automatic group, after setting the group name and description, you will land on the Properties page of the group.
 At any time, you can edit the group name and description in the General section.

-In the Options section set whether to exclude the deactivated users from being added to the group by the automatic conditions.
+Note that this exclusion applies only to automatically added users.
 You will still be able to add deactivated users manually, as described in the Manual management of automatic groups chapter of this article.

 Move to the Eligibility area to create the conditions for the automatic population of the group.
 Users will be automatically added or removed from the group depending on the conditions you configure.